Need help? We are available to speak to you 7 days a weekRead More

 Section 4 – Applicant's Declaration

-Read all instructions carefully before starting your application.
-Double-check all personal details, spellings, and dates.
-Carefully review each section to make sure all information matches your identification and supporting documents.
+2. Double-check all personal details, including spellings, dates, and contact numbers, to make sure they match your identification and supporting documents.

-Ensure your handwriting is clear and legible.
-If your handwriting is difficult to read, consider filling out the 1195 Identity Declaration Form online to ensure your details are recorded correctly.
+3. Ensure your handwriting is clear and legible.
+If your handwriting is difficult to read, consider filling out the form online to ensure your details are recorded correctly.

 If you are unsure about document requirements or need assistance with completing your Form 1195—Identity Declaration, Australian Migration Agents can help you understand the application process.